the-database/mpv-upscale-2x_animejanai/README.md

 2x_AnimeJaNai_Strong_V1_UltraCompact: ![Sample - Original Image](s1-2x_AnimeJaNai_Strong_V1_UltraCompact_net_g_100000.png)

 2x_AnimeJaNai is a set of realtime 2x Real-ESRGAN Compact, UltraCompact, and SuperUltraCompact models intended for high or medium quality 1080p anime to 4k with an emphasis on correcting the inherit blurriness of anime while preserving details and colors.
 These models are not suitable for artifact-heavy or highly compressed content as they will just sharpen artifacts.
-The models can also work with SD anime by running the models twice.
+The models can also work with SD anime by running the models twice, first from SD to HD, and then HD to UHD.
 The installer in this repository can set these models up to run with mpv on Windows.

 | Model                                                  | Minimum GPU to Upscale 1080p Anime to 4K in Realtime | Usage |
 | ------------------------------------------------------ | --------------------- | ----- |